YRM Prop Copy Trading Rules 2026

 When asking about copy trading, be specific about your setup.
 Instead of "Can I use trade copier software?", ask "I'm planning to use [specific software name] to replicate trades between my three Prime accounts.
 Is this compliant with your automation policies?"

-Can I copy trades between my YRM Prop accounts?
+How do I manually copy trades across multiple YRM Prop accounts?

 Can I copy trades from my YRM Prop account to other prop firms?